 The work of the Third Secretary and of other diplomatic officers – both at home and abroad, is related to the main tasks of the Department of Foreign Affairs, tasks that might include: pursuing Ireland's foreign policy through the development of our bilateral relations with other States, promoting and protecting Ireland’s interests at the heart of the European Union, and promoting Ireland’s trade, investment and other interests, including its culture, in close co-operation with other Departments, State Agencies and the private sector.

-The Graduate Economist is the typical entry level within the Irish Government Economic and Evaluation Service.
+The Graduate Policy Analyst/Economist is the typical entry level within the Irish Government Economic and Evaluation Service.
 IGEES is an integrated cross-Government service.
 Its purpose is to contribute to the better design and targeting of Government policy through economic analysis, evaluation, and statistical analysis.
 There are IGEES staff working in each Department adding their skill set to the varied expertise working on policy.
-IGEES offers wide ranging opportunities across central Government, with roles available in areas such as macroeconomic forecasting, expenditure analysis, public policy analysis, fiscal policy and sectoral areas including climate change and energy economics.
+IGEES offers wide ranging employment opportunities across Government Departments in analytical roles across all areas (e.g. transport, housing, education, social protection, climate action, etc), as well as macroeconomic forecasting, expenditure and fiscal policy.

 Civil Service: Trainee Auditor